Planning to visit the Christmas markets in Berlin?

 I may not be that little girl anymore but, having traveled all over, I realize that each destination has its own charm during the holidays.

-A Cali Christmas is different from a NYC Christmas which is different from a German Christmas.
+A California Christmas is different from a New York City Christmas.
+A NYC Christmas is different from a German Christmas.

 I now appreciate them all.
 And that’s what I love about travel.
 Different sceneries allow you to experience the same event in a way that’s totally unique to that destination.